 MIN, MAX, LARGE, SMALL

-Note: MINIFS and MAXIFS are new in Excel via Office 365.
+Note: MINIFS and MAXIFS are new in Excel via Office 365 and Excel 2019.

 The MODE function returns the most commonly occurring number in a range: